Winning bids for

 Small HVAC contractor, looking to expand

-"SAM.gov is free but it's like drinking from a firehose β€” thousands of opportunities and I have no idea which ones we actually have a shot at."
+SAM.gov is free but it's like drinking from a firehose — thousands of opportunities and I have no idea which ones we actually have a shot at.

-r/smallbusiness Β· Oct 2025
+r/smallbusiness · Oct 2025

 15-person contractor trying to break into gov work

-"If you try to research 'how do I bid on government contracts,' you get hundreds of companies who want to sell you a seminar… I'm not attempting to discourage β€” just know it's frustrating."
+If you try to research how to bid on government contracts, you get hundreds of companies who want to sell you a seminar.
+I'm not trying to discourage — just know it's frustrating.

-u/Sweet_Board6537 Β· r/pressurewashing
+u/Sweet_Board6537 · r/pressurewashing

 NYC contractor looking for government work